Association between Nursing Home Staff Turnover and Infection Control Citations

 Objective: To describe the association between nursing home staff turnover and the presence and scope of infection control citations.

-Data Sources: Secondary data for all U.S. nursing homes between March 31, 2017 through December 31, 2019 from Payroll-Based Journal, Nursing Home Compare, and Long-Term Care Facts in the U.S.
+Data Sources: Secondary data for all U.S. nursing homes between March 31, 2017 through December 31, 2019 from Payroll-Based Journal (PBJ), Nursing Home Compare, and Long-Term Care Facts on Care in the U.S.

 Study Design: We estimated the association between nurse turnover and the probability of an infection control citation and the scope of the citation, while controlling for nursing home fixed effects.
 Our turnover measure is the percent of the facility’s nursing staff hours that were provided by new staff (less than 60 days of experience in last 180 days) during the two weeks prior to the health inspection.
-We calculated turnover for all staff together and separately for registered nurses (RNs), licensed practical nurses (LPNs), and certified nursing assistants (CNAs).
+We calculated turnover for all staff together and separately for registered nurses, licensed practical nurses (LPNs), and certified nursing assistants.

-Data collection/Extraction methods: We linked nursing homes standard inspection surveys to 650 million shifts from the Payroll-Based Journal data.
+Data collection/Extraction methods: We linked nursing homes standard inspection surveys to 650 million shifts from the PBJ data.
 We excluded any nursing home with incomplete or missing staffing data.
 Our final analytic sample included 12,550 nursing homes with 30,536 surveys.

 Principal Findings: Staff turnover was associated with an increased likelihood of an infection control citation (average marginal effect [AME]=0.12 percentage points (pp); 95% Confidence Interval (CI): 0.05,0.18).
-Only LPN (AME=0.06 pp; 95%CI: 0.01,0.11) turnover was conditionally associated with an infection control citation.
-Conditional on having at least an isolated citation for infection control, staff turnover was positively associated with receiving a pattern citation (AME=0.21 pp; 95%CI: 0.10,0.32).
+LPN (AME=0.06 pp; 95%CI: 0.01,0.11) turnover was conditionally associated with an infection control citation.
+Conditional on having at least an isolated citation for infection control, staff turnover was positively associated with receiving a citation coded as a “pattern” (AME=0.21 pp; 95%CI: 0.10,0.32).
 Conditional of having at least a pattern citation, staff turnover was positively associated with receiving a widespread citation (AME=0.21 pp; 95%CI: 0.10,0.32).

 Keywords: Nursing Home, Infection Control, Health Workforce, Long-term Care, Employee Turnover, COVID-19